 Containers, blades

 All 2 models come with an identical container.
-The jar rather combines Vitamix and Blendtec designs.
+The jar combines Vitamix and Blendtec designs.
 It has a square external shape with a rounded internal bottom.
 The manufacturer claims that the jar is made of Tritan plastic material, which is 5 mm thick and BPA-free, shatter, and temperature resistant (-68F – 228F (-20C ‑108C)).
 The blender has 70oz. /2000ml capacity with the marking only in ml.

-The machine has the blades permanently inbuilt into the jar.
+The machine has the blades permanently built into the jar.
 The shape and design of the blades are also combinations of Vitamix and Blendtec.
 The blades have 3 layers and have 8 prongs in total.
 They were made of hardened stainless steel and claimed to be made and designed in Germany.

 Both models come with a tamper designed to help process stubborn ingredients and prevent air pockets during blending.